20KT1A0460/axi-uvm-test-bench/README.md

       * to test regress ,generate summary as pass or fail -> generate_summary.py :
        * it is python script file which automatically detects .log files and detects text PASS && FAIL
-       and gives summary as PASS OR FAIL TO each test.
+       and gives summary as PASS or FAIL to each test.